 Resisting Arrest or Resisting an Officer without Violence in Florida is a first-degree misdemeanor for which a defendant can face strict penalties.
 The crime is defined by Section 843.02 of the Florida Statutes.
 It is usually included as an add-on charge along with other charges.
 Doing this increases the chances of a defendant facing a conviction for any of the crimes he has been charged with.
 Ultimately, to prove this offense the prosecution must prove the following elements beyond a reasonable doubt.

 Small actions of almost any kind can be interpreted as resistance.
-Things like tensing one’s arms when being handcuffed or refusing to obey verbal commands can persuade the arresting officer to add charges for resisting arrest.
-Refusing to stand or place one’s hands behind one’s back, providing false information or an invalid ID are all considered acts of resistance.
+Things like tensing one’s arms when being handcuffed or refusing to obey verbal commands can persuade the arresting officer to add charges for resisting arrest without violence in Florida.
+Refusing to stand or place one’s hands behind one’s back, providing false information or an invalid ID are all considered acts of resisting arrest without violence.
 Hiding evidence can also prompt charges.

 A defendant may have several reasons as to why he or she resisted arrest.
 Oftentimes, the arrest itself is unlawful.
 Attorney Brian Gabriel leads criminal defense in Palm Beach County with over 25 years of experience representing clients with misdemeanor and felony charges against them.
 If you face charges for resisting a police officer, there are several defenses that can be raised.
 Immediately after an arrest, evidence must be preserved to build a strong case.
 Don’t hesitate to contact The Law Office of Gabriel & Gabriel at 561-622-5575 for a free legal consultation.